The Ocean Cleanup: Cleansing Our Oceans From Our Plastic Sins

 Being the first ever mission of its kind, it’s hard to imagine that it will go by flawlessly, undeterred by unforeseen obstacles.
 Technologies tend to grow and evolve, especially in their early years, and they can do so rapidly enough for some of their first editions to be barely recognizable two decades later.
 System 001 is edition 001 of this ocean-cleaning technology.

-Though an absolutely essential step, cleaning up the mess we’ve already made will do us no great, long-term good lest we find adequate ways to not create the same mess again, to produce less plastic, different plastic, to close the source and recycle more; and achieving these will require change to be implemented on many, many levels—from the production of plastic to its disposal—none of which will be feasible without the involvement of governments, corporations and the general public, all of which will take time, a great deal of money and a greater deal of effort.
+Though an absolutely essential step, cleaning up the mess we’ve already made will do us no great, long-term good lest we find adequate ways to not create the same mess again, to produce less plastic, different plastic, to close the source and recycle more; and achieving these will require change to be implemented on many, many levels—from the production of plastic to its disposal—none of which will be feasible without the involvement of governments, the private sector and the general public, all of which will take time, a great deal of money and a greater deal of effort.

 For society to progress, we should not only move forward but also clean up after ourselves.